Mastering the Circular Skirt Pattern: A practical guide

 - Radius: This is the distance from the center point of the circle (your waist) to the edge of the circle (the hem of your skirt).
 The radius is crucial in determining the skirt's size.

 Understanding these measurements allows you to calculate the radius needed for your pattern.
-The formula for calculating the radius is: Waist circumference / (2 x π).
+Now, the formula for calculating the radius is: Waist circumference / (2 x π).
 Remember to add your desired skirt length to this radius.

 Drafting the Circular Skirt Pattern: A Step-by-Step Guide